Google Analytics: Why Your Reports Are Not 100% Accurate

 1. Disabled JavaScript: Google Analytics can’t track users whose browser is unable to load the JavaScript tags placed in the page’s code.

 2. Google hasn’t processed the data yet: GA is 6-24 hours behind based on the size of your website, so be patient and check the report later.
-To make sure that your data is being collected, jump to Real Time Mode, where information will appear within 15 minutes.
+To ensure that your data is being collected, jump to Real Time Mode, where information will appear within 15 minutes.

 Session Timeout

-Yet another problem caused by cookies.
+Another issue caused by cookies is session timeout.
 There are two types of cookies used by GA:

-• Permanent cookies - these cookies are placed on the device on the first visit and remain there until they are expired or deleted.
+• Permanent cookies: These cookies are placed on the device during the first visit and remain there until they expire or are deleted.

-But what happens if a user browses the website but then leaves the computer to have a 30 minute nap, after which he or she comes back and continues browsing?
+But what happens if a user browses the website, then leaves the computer for a 30-minute break, and returns to continue browsing?
 Unfortunately, GA will consider this a brand new session, as it sends a new session cookie after 30 minutes of inactivity.

 Different or Shared Devices